CoreLogic welcomes robots into the mix at property service provider

 As the head of operations, Edwards leads a team of 200 staff across its customer service operations, data acquisition operations, telesales and offshore operations.

-CoreLogic, formerly RP Data, is a property data and analytics service provider.
+CoreLogic Australia, formerly RP Data, is a property data and analytics service provider.

 “We’re here to help people find, acquire and protect their homes and all of that is powered by our property data, and that requires us to have really strong data entry and verification processes.
 That for us has been the primary focus for robotics today.